zhufuyi/sponge/README.md

 </div>

 [sponge](https://github.com/zhufuyi/sponge) is a microservice framework and a tool for quickly creating web and microservice code. sponge has a rich set of generated code commands, generating a total of 12 different functional codes that can be combined into complete services (similar to a sponge that has been artificially broken up cells can be automatically reassembled into a new sponge).
-Microservice code functions include logging, service registration and discovery, registry, flow limiting, fusing, link tracking, metrics monitoring, pprof performance analysis, statistics, caching, CICD and more.
-The code is decoupled and modular in design, with commonly used code and scripts generated automatically, requiring only business logic code to be written according to the generated templates.
-The web and rpc services created include complete engineering code and scripts from development to deployment, making development in the go language easier and more efficient.
+Microservice code functions include logging, service registration and discovery, registry, rate limit, circuit breaker, tracking, monitoring, pprof performance analysis, statistics, caching, CICD and more.
+The decoupled modular design makes it easy to build complete project code from development to deployment, making development in the go language more convenient, easy and efficient.

 <br>

 ### sponge generates the code framework

-The generated code is based on three approaches **Yaml**, **SQL DDL** and **Protobuf**, each possessing different functional code generation, and the framework diagram of the generated code is shown in Figure 1-1.
+The generated code is based on three approaches **Yaml**, **SQL** and **Protobuf**, each possessing different functional code generation, and the framework diagram of the generated code is shown in Figure 1-1.

 <p align="center">
 <img width="1500px" src="https://raw.githubusercontent.com/zhufuyi/sponge/main/assets/sponge-framework.png">